-The size of your system (or the total capacity) which you are able to set up is typically limited by public commissions or utilities.
-The policies typically limit the system’s capacity at the percentage of your annual electricity consumption.
+The size of the system (or the total capacity) that you can install is typically limited by public commissions or utilities.
+The policies typically limit the system’s capacity at a specific percentage of your total annual consumption.
 This usually ranges between 100 to 150 percent.

 Excess generation credit rate

-Excess generation occurs when your system produces more electricity than you consume.
-Your utility must compensate you with net meters.
+Excess production occurs when your system produces more electricity than you consume.
+Your utility must compensate you through net metering.

-Most utilities will reimburse you for excess electricity that you generate over 12 months.
-If that’s the case you can use excess production credits to the extent of one year.
+Most utilities will pay you for any excess electricity you generate over 12 months.
+If that’s the case you can use excess production credits for up to one year.

-There are many utilities that offer the option of compensation for excess solar production.
-Many utilities credit excess solar production at full retail rates and allow for the “one to one” crediting that was mentioned earlier.
+There are a variety of companies that provide the option of compensation for excess solar production.
+Many utilities credit excess solar power at the full retail rate, which allows for the “one to one” crediting mentioned above.

-Certain utilities, however, are now crediting surplus generation at lower rates.
-If this is the case, you’ll need to set up the system that will allow you to utilize all the solar energy you want on site.
+Some utilities, however, are now able to credit excess generation at lower rates.
+If this is true, you will need to install a system to allow you to use as much solar electricity as you want on site.

-A lot of states have laws that restrict the amount of energy can be net measured.
-These rules are detrimental to states and limit solar deployment.
-Many cases suggest that legislators established a low nationwide net-metering cap several years long ago (often less than 3-4 percent of total electricity sale).
+A lot of states have laws that restrict the amount of energy can be net and billed.
+These rules are detrimental to states, and they limit solar installation.
+There are numerous instances that suggest that lawmakers set a very low net-metering cap several years back (often less than 3-4 percent of the total electricity utility sold).

-Many states are considering increasing the net metering cap in order to aid Solar’s growth.
+Many states are considering raising the net metering cap to support Solar’s growth.

-There could be various net metering rules and regulations between territories.
-There may exist different net-metering rules for investor-owned utilities, rural electric cooperatives , and municipal utilities.
+There could be different net metering regulations and laws between territories.
+There may exist different net-metering rules for rural electric cooperatives, investor-owned utilities electric cooperatives , and municipal utilities.

-A lot of state net metering programs, for example, are only enforced in the case of larger investor-owned utilities.
-A lot of times municipal electric authorities as well as rural electric cooperatives are not exempt from the regulations.
+A lot of state net metering programs, for example, are only enforced for large investor-owned utilities.
+A lot of times municipal electric utilities and electric cooperatives in rural areas are exempt from these regulations.

-Net metering is an arrangement that allows commissioners of public services (i.e. regulators for utilities) may impose additional obstacles to make it harder for consumers to make the switch to green.
-This could result in additional costs to connect grids, lengthy regulatory approval, and perplexing pricing.
+Net metering is a method in which public service commissioners (i.e. regulators for utilities) may impose additional restrictions to make it more difficult for residents to go green.
+They could also add additional charges for grid interconnection, long regulatory approval, and perplexing pricing.

-Most net metering arrangements that are utilized for commercial use or homes involve one meter on a single property, and energy credits for only one bill or account.
+Net metering systems that are utilized for commercial use or homes involve one meter on a single property, and energy credits to one account or bill.
 Imagine residential solar panels.
-They are installed on a property and feed into one electric meters.
+They are installed on a property, and then feed into an electric meter.
 The homeowner is accountable to pay the account for utility services.

-- Averaging net of meters – The rule allows solar owners who have multiple electric meters on their property to deduct any excess solar power they get from one meter to the next (on identical property).
+- Metering aggregate net – This policy permits solar owners who have more than one electric meter on their property, to charge any surplus solar electricity they get from one meters to the next (on that same piece of property).

-- Aggregate net meters - which is more common in farms is usually referred to as “Agricultural Net Metering.”
-Multiple buildings could be part of the farm, each of which has the electric meters.
-However, only one roof can be utilized to generate solar energy.
-Sometime, a structure that is good for solar might not have a lot of electric demand.
-The net metering system allows excess electric power to be transferred to structures that are more in demand (e.g. houses).
-Aggregate net metering in many states is limited to farms
+- Aggregate net meters - that is more prevalent in farms is usually called “Agricultural Net Metering.”
+Multiple buildings may be part of the farm, each of which has electricity meter.
+But only one roof is able to be used for solar.
+Sometimes, a good-for-solar structure might not have a lot of electric demand.
+The aggregate net metering system allows surplus electricity to be transferred to structures with higher demand (e.g. an apartment).
+Net metering of aggregates in many states is limited to farms

-Community Solar can be enabled through the use of virtual net meters.
-Numerous utility customers, also known as ‘subscribers” can sign up to receive credit towards the electricity produced by a single solar installation in their locale.
+Community Solar can be enabled by virtual net metering.
+Numerous utility customers, also known as ‘subscribers” can enroll to receive credits towards the power generated by a single solar project in their locale.

-Virtual net metering allows community solar users to credit on their bills for the production of solar installations that are off-site.
+Virtual net metering permits people who are solar customers in the community to receive credit on their bills for the output of off-site solar installations.

-In 2017, only 20 states had net metering rules for virtual networks.
-For more details, visit our community, and if you have any questions, please contact us.
+In 2017, less than 20 states had policies for virtual net metering.
+For more information, go to our community please contact us.

 Are net metering credits transferable from month to month

-It all depends on the service.
-However, most full-retail net billing plans permit energy credits for transfer across months.
-If you produce more power than you consume during a given month, excess net metering credits can use to reduce the electric power taken from the grid for the following month.
+It is dependent on the service.
+However, most full-retail net billing plans allow energy credits to be transferred between months.
+If you produce more power than you use in a given month, surplus net-metering credit can serve to compensate electric power that is taken from the grid for the next month.

-A utility’s real-time policy, which is how often they buy credits, will decide whether credits are able to be carried over month to month.
-This policy can be found within their net meters policy.
+Your utility’s true-up policies, that includes how often they buy credits out, will determine whether credits are able to be carried from month to month.
+This policy can be found in their net metering policy.

 What does net metering mean for electricity bills?

-A majority of homes generate more electricity during summer than they require to, and will draw less electricity from the grid during winter.
-These variations in production are predictable , which is why your utility company will not send you a monthly check if you produce more electricity than you need.
-You will instead build up credits in summer to be able to take advantage of them in winter.
-Your system can produce enough power to cover the annual energy consumption of your home If it’s designed properly.
+Most homes will generate more electricity during the summer months than they need and draw less power from the grid during the winter.
+These variations in production are predictable , which is why your utility will not issue a monthly bill when you generate more electricity than you need.
+You will instead build up credits in summer in order to use them in the winter.
+Your system can produce enough power to satisfy your annual electricity consumption If it’s designed properly.

-You’ll get credit when your solar power system produces more electricity than you use during one month.
-This credit is based on the number of kilowatt hours that you’ve remitted into the grid.
-To make up the difference, you’ll need to purchase electricity from your utility provider if you produce less electricity than you consume.
-In these cases, you’ll be being charged for power but less extra electricity generated by solar panels.
+You will be credited when your solar power system generates more power than you use during the course of a month.
+The credit is determined by the number of kilowatt hours that you’ve remitted back to grid.
+To make up the difference, you’ll have to pay for electricity from your utility provider if you produce less electricity than you consume.
+In these situations, you will be paying for electricity, but less excess electricity generated by solar panels.